METEO 3 Lesson 7 Images

 Text description of the warm conveyor belt image.

-The image depicts a weather map showing a portion of the United States with overlaying weather fronts and wind patterns.
-The map has a satellite view of the northeastern United States covered with cloud formations.
-A blue line with triangular spikes indicates a cold front moving southeast across the region.
-A red line with semicircles and an L-shaped red line represent a warm front and low-pressure system, respectively.
-Two orange arrows above the map suggest wind or jet stream flow, curving across and out of the frame.
-The entire scene has an overlay of a light blue hue, adding contrast to the white clouds and dark green land below.
+The image depicts a map showing a portion of the United States with overlaying weather fronts and cloud patterns.
+An area of low presure is analyzed over Michigan with a purple occluded front attached to the eastern side of the low.
+Connected to the occluded front, a blue line with triangular spikes indicates a cold front is drawn to the south and a red line with semicircles, representing a warm front, is drawn to the east.
+An orange arrow above the map suggest the movement of warm air, called the warm conveyor belt, through this region.
+The entire scene has an overlay of a light blue hue, adding contrast to the white clouds and dark land below.

 S-shape